Monk Introduction

 Way of Shadow (PHB)

-Way of Shadow offers some near-magical capabilities which allow te monk to do stuff far more impressive than just punching stuff really fast.
+Way of Shadow offers some near-magical capabilities which allow the monk to do stuff far more impressive than just punching things really fast.
 While the flavor is a lot of fun, and some of the mechanics are flashy and exciting, the Monk lacks built-in capabilities to capitalize on stealth and surprise, so you may often feel like you are emerging from the shadows to gently tickle an opponent where a Rogue would be emerging to deal a massive pile of Sneak Attack damage.

 While it’s mechanically exciting, Ki-efficient, and objectively very cool, Way of Shadow has very little that helps you defeat enemies or overcome other challenges like traps or locked doors.
 It’s also dependent on you being able to see in the dark, which either requires a race with Darkvision or that you spend Ki Points to cast the spell Darkvision.
 Even then, you can’t see through your own magical darkness.